erictong0602/erictong0602/README.md

-### Hi , I'm Eric 👋
+### Yo , Eric is here! 👋

-A fullstack developer from Malaysia
+A detail-oriented Software Engineer with 4 years of professional experience.
+Possesses a solid foundation in coding and system design, with expertise spanning Government, E-Commerce, and Supply Chain Management domains.
+Eager to develop innovative software solutions that drive efficiency and growth.

 ## ✉️ Find me on:
 <p style="text-align: center;">